ViktorBarzin/Website/content/blog/03-A-walk-down-infrastructure-lane.md

 # The public part

-Now in the begining I said I have 2 sites - one that hosts my ESXi hosts and another one which I labeled *home*.
+Now in the beginning I said I have 2 sites - one that hosts my ESXi hosts and another one which I labeled *home*.
 What has *home* to do with my main infrastructure site?

 Well the catch is that at my main site I **do not own and manage the public IP address**.
 The **only open port I have is 1194** and this is quite insufficient for my needs.